 Is your website performing badly?
 If so you need to take action.
 A website that doesn’t quite hit the mark from a customer’s perspective could be costing your business money.
 A potential customer might follow a link from social media or a search engine to your home page, but if the website doesn’t meet their expectations, they are unlikely to stick around.
 Here are some of the most common problems.

 Poor website hosting can really harm your website.
 Budget companies often sell shared hosting packages to lots of different companies.
 Before long the servers clog up and pages take forever to load.

-Always check stats before you sign up for a hosting provider.
-A page should take around 3 seconds to load.
+Always check stats before you sign up for a website hosting provider.
+A page should take around 3 seconds to load or less.
+More on this here.
 Much more than that and a visitor will back-click.
 All of the big web host companies are pretty fast to load pages, with Bluehost, Hostgator and GoDaddy hitting the mark at 3.15-20 seconds.

 Google Analytics is a fantastic free tool for webmasters.
 There is lots of data available within the Google Analytics dashboard: you can find out where visitors come from, which pages they land on first, and how long they stick around.
 Use this data to help you fine-tune your website content and marketing strategies.

 If the data is difficult to understand, your website design company should help you make sense of the data.
 A good website design company will provide you with regular website performance reports and offer helpful ideas on how to improve your site’s performance.

 According to a recent Google survey, 52% of users say they would be less likely to engage with a company if they have a bad experience trying to view the website on a mobile device.
 Users are increasingly viewing websites via mobile devices, so it is now more important than ever that websites are optimised for mobile viewing.
 Google’s ranking algorithm now takes into account how mobile-friendly a website is when showing results to search queries and non-mobile friendly websites will be ranked lower.